Instruction sequence notations with probabilistic instructions: The Probabilistic Process Algebra Thesis

-In the presence of probabilistic instructions, we would need a probabilistic thread algebra, i.e.\ a variant of thread algebra that covers probabilistic behaviours.
-It appears that any probabilistic thread algebra is inherently more complicated to such an extent that the advantage of not using a general process algebra evaporates.
-Moreover, it appears that any probabilistic thread algebra requires justification by means of an appropriate probabilistic process algebra.
-This leads us to the following thesis: \begin{thesis} Modelling the behaviours produced by probabilistic instruction sequences under execution is a matter of using directly processes as considered in some probabilistic process algebra. \end{thesis}
+In the presence of probabilistic instructions, we would need a probabilistic thread algebra, i.e.\ a variant of \BTA\ or its extension with thread-service interaction that covers probabilistic behaviours.
+When we started with the work reported upon in this paper, it appeared that any probabilistic thread algebra is inherently more complicated to such an extent that the advantage of not using a general process algebra evaporates.
+Moreover, it appeared that any probabilistic thread algebra requires justification by means of an appropriate probabilistic process algebra.
+This led us to the following thesis: \begin{thesis} Modeling the behaviours produced by probabilistic instruction sequences under execution is a matter of using directly processes as considered in some probabilistic process algebra. \end{thesis}

-Notice that once we move from deterministic instructions to probabilistic instructions, instruction sequence becomes an indispensable concept.
-Instruction sequences cannot be replaced by threads or processes without taking potentially premature design decisions.
-However, it is a reasonable to claim that, like for deterministic instruction sequence notations, all probabilistic instruction sequence notations can be provided with a probabilistic semantics by translation of the instruction sequences concerned into appropriate single-pass instruction sequences.
-Thus, the approach of projection semantics works for probabilistic instruction sequence notations as well.

 A probabilistic thread algebra has to cover the interaction between instruction sequence behaviours and services.
 Two mechanisms are involved in that.
 They are called the use mechanism and the apply mechanism (see e.g.~\cite{BP02a}).
 The difference between them is a matter of perspective: the former is concerned with the effect of services on behaviours of instruction sequences and therefore produces behaviours, whereas the latter is concerned with the effect of instruction sequence behaviours on services and therefore produces services.
-It appears that the intricacy of a probabilistic thread algebra originates in large part from the use mechanism.
+When we started with the work reported upon in this paper, it appeared that the use mechanism would make the development of a probabilistic thread algebra very intricate.

+The first version of this paper triggered off work on the behaviour of probabilistic instruction sequences under execution by which the thesis stated above is refuted.
+The ultimate point is that meanwhile an appropriate and relatively simple probabilistic thread algebra has been devised (see~\cite{BM14d}).
+Moreover, our original expectations about probabilistic process algebras turned out to be too high.